 Here are my favorites.

-A cellular signal booster is especially important for van lifers who will be working while on the road.
+A cellular signal booster is especially important for van lifers who need an internet connection on the road.
 We have a cell booster from WeBoost which has totally changed our lives while traveling in the campervan.

 I've tested this booster in remote locations where I usually don't get any signal, and immediately register several bars!